-CI felt at ease asking so many of my queries but was all answered accurately" - attendee
+el felt at ease asking so many of my queries but was all answered accurately" - attendee and some were able to provide printed information in these languages.

 In collaboration with Milton Keynes Hindu Association, we organised a wellbeing event for the Hindu community.
 On the day, there were 19 health, social care and voluntary organisations represented at the event.